ruhoh/ruhoh.com/docs/2/views.md

 Assume we define a navigation array in `data.yml`:

     navigation:
-      - index.md
+      - index
-      - about.md
+      - about
-      - projects/startup.html
+      - projects/startup
-      - contact.md
+      - contact

 We can can expand these page ids: